Margotte83/Utoplab_Simplon/Projet_Charte/README.md

-# JavaScript Project

-Here it is a project that aims to **randomly** display an student or display everyone in JavaScript.
+# The training charter

+Here is the charter of our promotion in PHP Langage.

+- Data base
+- Insertion into DB.
+- Sign the charter
-- Storage of students** names in a JavaScript array
+- Display of signatories
-- JavaScript function which randomly generates a student
-- JavaScript function which **display all students